psaavedra/redmine-cmd/README.rst

 redmine-cmd
 ===========

-A Remote CMD for Redmine based on REST/API
+A Remote console for Redmine based on REST/API and time-tracking system

 Installation
 ------------